Aspects of Skiing Posture – Part 2

 Movements’ goal is to carry one or more body parts to the desired posture, so these final postures should be mentally represented before visualizing the movements to perform.
 If we have the image of the final posture before executing a movement, we can self-correct if the course of that movement does not lead to the visualized posture.
 Therefore, it is essential that our mental representation of the final posture exists before the first movement is carried out.
 In conclusion, the skiing stances we want to adopt should be represented independently and before the movements’ execution.

-Posture and vision
+Posture and Vision

 Our vision is an important source of information for posture control, allowing body orientation in relation to gravity and to the horizon.
 The importance of visual information in postural control increases with our technical level.
 The motion of the visual environment is detected through sliding images on the retina and this detection allows us to control our postural oscillation.